cheminfo/eln-docs/docs/60_cheminformatics/70_active-or-natural-products/README.md

 ## Search For Active or Natural Products

-In the search panel, it is possible to search for active or natural products by name, mesh terms, bioassays, active against a specific target or the taxonomy.
+In the search panel, it is possible to search for active or natural products by name, MeSH terms, bioassays, activity against a specific target, or taxonomy.

 ![images/search_panel.png](images/search_panel.png)